aravinda-1402/Customer-Churn-Prediction/README.md

 - **AWS Integration**: The project leverages AWS services such as S3 and SageMaker to perform model training in a scalable and efficient environment.
 - **Dockerized Environment**: The project environment is fully containerized using Docker, ensuring easy setup and consistent performance across different environments.
 - **Flask Application**: A Flask web application is included to serve predictions, making the model accessible through a simple web interface.
+- **REST API**: The project provides a REST API endpoint for making predictions programmatically, enabling easy integration with other applications.

 ## 🛠 Pipeline Visualization